Marketing Your Book on A Shoestring Budget

 5 Effective and Affordable Ideas for Promoting and Marketing Your Self-Published Book

 Build a website —One of the most affordable ways to market your work is by building a solid author website.
 Your website should look professional, clear and concise, and it should include plenty of information about you and your book(s).
 You should also include a blog and keep fresh content that engages readers and helps you improve your search engine rankings (satisfying Google’s latest algorithm updates).
-Fortunately, there are plenty of free and inexpensive tools that make it easy for indie authors to build their own websites and blogs.
+Fortunately, there are plenty of free and inexpensive tools that make it easy for indie authors to build their own websites and blogs is what the SEO experts from sirlinksalot suggest.

 Social media engagement —As you may have noticed (insert smirk) everyone is on social media these days, but more importantly, your target audience is most likely here.
 Invest time to network with other authors, people from the topic or genre that you are concentrating on and create relationships that may help grow your consumer base.
 Start with social media sites like Facebook and Twitter then expand from there.
 Joining specific niche’ group pages on Facebook is a tactic I personally recommend.When it comes to instagram, followers matter so you can also buy instagram followers now.